finos-labs/finos-hackathon-template/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for FINOS dtcc Hack Event
+# Code of Conduct for FINOS Hackathon Event

 Please see the [Community Code of Conduct](https://www.finos.org/code-of-conduct).